 Clevedon Learning Trust

-Welcome to the Clevedon Learning Trust, John Wells, Executive Headteacher
+Welcome to the Clevedon Learning Trust, John Wells, CEO

 The Clevedon Learning Trust (CLT) is committed to delivering excellent, inclusive and equitable learning experiences for all children in the local communities we serve.
 We want pupils to be excited, happy and confident in their learning as a result of the inspirational learning experiences they encounter, so they can flourish in a life of learning and the world of work.
 We want all staff in our schools to have exciting professional development opportunities to grow their skills and talents so they make a positive contribution to the lives of all our young people.

 The Clevedon Learning Trust was established in January 2015, when Tickenham Church of England and Yeo Moor Primary Schools joined with Clevedon School to establish our MAT.
 Since then, we have experienced the impact of deep school-led collaboration that comes about as a result of working together as a mixed cross-phase MAT, driven by our shared values of ‘Children, Choice and Collaboration’ that are strongly rooted in our local community.
 We currently work with the local communities of our schools located in our Local Trust Clusters in Bridgwater and Clevedon.
 In April 2017 Mary Elton Primary School joined our family of schools in our Clevedon Trust Cluster, and, in our Bridgwater Trust Cluster, we were joined by Westover Green Community School in August and Puriton Primary School in September 2017.
 On 4th September 2017, we were delighted to open the doors for the very first time of the brand new Northgate Primary School in Bridgwater, pupils in Reception and Year 1 and 2.
 The most recent addition to our family of schools is St Nicholas' Chantry Church of England Primary School, which joined February 2018.